 Cheesecake Filling

-• 6 oz Cream cheese room temperature
+• 6 oz Cream cheese, room temperature

-• 3 tablespoon White granulated sugar
+• 3 TBSP White granulated sugar

-• 1 teaspoon Pure vanilla extract
+• 1 tsp Pure vanilla extract

 Carrot Cookies